getsentry/sentry-docs/src/wizard/apple/macos.md

 ## Debug Symbols

 Before capturing crashes, you need to provide debug information to Sentry.
+Furthermore, Sentry can display snippets of your code next to the event stacktraces.
+This feature is called source context.
+To enable it use the `include-sources` option when uploading your debug information files.
 Debug information is provided by [uploading dSYM files](/platforms/apple/dsym/).

 ## Performance Monitoring